 "As you wish, oh greatly respected Countess," Fidda said, curtseyed and retreated to the stable.
 She hoped Zahira was still there.

-Half an hour later Fidda leaped off from the saddle, dusted herself off and stepped into the elevator that took her to the hallway of Gilda's castle.
+Two and a half hours later Fidda leaped off from the saddle, dusted herself off and stepped into the elevator that took her to the hallway of Gilda's castle.

 "I'm here to see The Gold Queen.
-Her cousin has sent her an urgent message," Fidda told the servant that stood next to the throne room's door.
+Her cousin has sent her an urgent message," Fidda told the tomcat servant that stood next to the throne room's door.

 "Your Majesty, the greatly respected Silver Countess Arianell has sent you a message."